-- Sure, you can always add a pop of color to a black and white dress like red or green or even yellow pumps and a matching clutch.
-Pearl studs in black or white or metal color look nice with this leaf print as well as with a floral dress.
+- Sure, you can always add a pop of color to a black-and-white dress like red or green or even yellow pumps and a matching clutch.
+Pearl studs in black, white or metal look nice with this leaf print as well as with a floral dress.
 This would be a very classic look.

 - Avoid the pop of color with a black-and-white polka dot dress.
 Too 1950s!
 Instead go for a Romantic Style with simple studs, black pumps or ballerina flats.

 - A gingham shirt dress also would with this footwear leading also to a romantic outfit.
 Adding a headband, especially with flowers may be too much for a woman in midlife whose primary personal style isn’t romantic.

 - Another easy way to accessorize busy prints is to match the add-sons to one of the colors of your dress.
 It hasn’t to be a perfect match.
 In the case of a floral dress with pink roses on blue, for instance, red or coral shoes or beads as well as bag look nice.

 - A subtle or neutral color accessory works well with a busy print dress.